-As part of the Group-wide cost reduction program, Deutsche Bank plans to complete its branch network optimization, deliver efficiencies through digitalization of processes and streamline the infrastructure functions to reduce headcount and cost.
-In parallel, Deutsche Bank plans to continue its investments in strengthening the control functions and the supporting infrastructure environment.
-Deutsche Bank is targeting approximately \in 22 billion in adjusted costs in 2018, which includes Postbank's adjusted costs.
-Deutsche Bank targets a further reduction to approximately \notin 21 billion by 2021.
-In 2017, Deutsche Bank expects to see net cost reductions flow through from investments made last year, as well as from the impact of expected headcount reductions, and the successful completion of its NCOU disposals.
-Deutsche Bank plans to return to its normal compensation programs in 2017 after the Management Board decided for 2016 to substantially limit bonus payments.
-Overall, Deutsche Bank expects its adjusted costs to further decline in 2017 compared to 2016.
+Deutsche Bank's Group-wide cost reduction program targets the optimization of Deutsche Bank's branch network, the delivery of efficiencies through digitalization of processes and the streamlining of infrastructure functions.
+In parallel, Deutsche Bank intends to continue Deutsche Bank's investments in strengthening the control functions and the supporting infrastructure environment.
+Deutsche Bank is targeting approximately € 22 billion in adjusted costs in 2018, which includes Postbank's adjusted costs.
+Deutsche Bank targets a further reduction in adjusted costs to approximately € 21 billion by 2021.
+In 2017, Deutsche Bank expects to see net cost reductions flow through from investments made last year, as well as from the impact of expected headcount reductions, and the successful completion of Deutsche Bank's NCOU disposals.
+Deutsche Bank plans to return to Deutsche Bank's normal compensation programs in 2017 after the Management Board decided for 2016 to substantially limit bonus payments.
+Overall, Deutsche Bank expects Deutsche Bank's adjusted costs to be slightly lower in 2017 compared to 2016.

 Deutsche Bank targets a competitive dividend payout ratio for the financial year 2018 and thereafter.
-If Deutsche Bank reports sufficient levels of distributable profits under its stand-alone financial statements in accordance with German accounting rules (HGB) for the fiscal year 2017, Deutsche Bank expects to recommend at least a dividend payment of \in 0.11 per share for the fiscal year 2017.
+If Deutsche Bank reports sufficient levels of distributable profits under Deutsche Bank's stand-alone financial statements in accordance with German accounting rules (HGB) for the fiscal year 2017, Deutsche Bank expects to recommend a dividend payment of € 0.11 per share for the fiscal year 2017.

-By the nature of its business, Deutsche Bank is involved in litigation, arbitration and regulatory proceedings and investigations in Germany and in a number of jurisdictions outside Germany, especially in the U.S. Such matters are subject to many uncertainties.
+By the nature of Deutsche Bank's business, Deutsche Bank is involved in litigation, arbitration and regulatory proceedings and investigations in Germany and in a number of jurisdictions outside Germany, especially in the U.S. Such matters are subject to many uncertainties.
 While Deutsche Bank has resolved a number of important legal matters and made progress on others, Deutsche Bank expects the litigation and enforcement environment to continue to be challenging.
-Although in the first half of 2017 Deutsche Bank recorded virtually no litigation expense Deutsche Bank anticipates these expenses to be higher in the second half of 2017.
+Although in the first three quarters of 2017 Deutsche Bank recorded only a small amount of litigation expenses, Deutsche Bank anticipates these expenses to be higher in the last quarter of 2017.